-The Goods and Service Tax (GST) replaces multiple levels of taxation and has a direct effect on home loans, housing purchase price and rentals.
+We have a great Impact of GST on Home Buyers.
+The Goods and Service Tax (GST) replaces multiple levels of taxation and there is a direct effect on home loans, housing purchase price and rentals.
 The GST will subsume central excise, service tax, VAT and other local levies to create a uniform market.
 Residential construction is taxed at the rate of 12% GST and will apply to developers selling residential units before completion of construction to the home buyers.
 In several states the previous tax regime had invited taxes as high as 15% which will now reduce to 12%, for the states of Andhra Pradesh, Tamil Nadu and Karnataka, the tax will be going up by 0.5%.
 GST does not imply that stamp duty charges are also exempted – stamp duty will continue to be applicable, irrespective of whether the property is under-construction or constructed, in the pre-GST and post-GST regime.

-While these are the financial figures, one needs to understand what is the real impact on home buyers due to the introduction of GST?
+While these are the financial figures, one needs to understand what is the real impact of GST on home buyers due to the introduction of GST?